frapplecat/moonup/README.md

 # ABOUT MOONup

 MOONup is a website created for a small group of amateur astronomers based in Cork city who wish to share their knowledge with as wide a range of people as possible.
-Astromomy can be appear intimidating to a novice, they'd like to change that.
+Astronomy can be appear intimidating to a novice, they'd like to change that.
-They're focused on the moon because, as our nearest celestial neighbour, it's something everyone is familiar with, it's visible from most sites thoughout the year and can be enjoyed just by eye or a standard pair of binoculars.
-However they've found that the moon can be taken for granted, even by people who already have a passing interest in the night sky, but it deosn't take much to change that mindset.
+They're focused on the moon because, as our nearest celestial neighbour, it's something everyone is familiar with, it's visible from most sites throughout the year and can be enjoyed just by eye or a standard pair of binoculars.
+However they've found that the moon can be taken for granted, even by people who already have a passing interest in the night sky, but it doesn't take much to change that mindset.
 When viewed through a telescope the usual response is just: WOW!
 The aim of the website is to develop a community, build-up numbers and get lots of sign-ups to the newsletter.
 Over time the moonshots page will contain more pictures from attendees and from the various moonwatches, meet-ups and other events.

 <br>
 <br>